 You are not able to adjust your repayment rate after you apply for your offer.
 The repayment rate is tied directly to your loan offer size and is based on a number of factors, including your business’s history with Square, as well as payment processing volume.

 The Employer Identification Number (EIN) is a unique nine digit number assigned to your business by the IRS.
-Square Financial Services will use your EIN, ITIN, or Tax ID to verify your business i your EIN, ITIN, or Tax ID to verify your business in order to process your request for a loan through Square Capital.
+We will use your EIN, ITIN, or Tax ID to verify your business i your EIN, ITIN, or Tax ID to verify your business in order to process your request for a Square loan.
 If you operate as a sole proprietor, you will enter your SSN.

 A Business Manager is someone who has significant responsibility to control, manage, or direct the business applying for the loan, including but not limited to, a President, Chief Executive Officer, or other senior manager.

 If you’re not a Business Manager, you’re required to submit additional identifying information on behalf of the Business Manager, as well as your business role or title.